SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-office-365-groups.md

 Public folders are not recommended for the following situations:

-- **Archiving data**.
-Users with mailbox limits sometimes use public folders instead of mailboxes to archive data.
+- **Archiving data**: Users with mailbox limits sometimes use public folders instead of mailboxes to archive data.
 This practice isn't recommended because it affects storage in public folders and undermines the goal of mailbox limits.

-- **Document sharing and collaboration**.
-Public folders don't provide document management features, such as versioning, controlled check-in and check-out functionality, and automatic notifications of content changes.
+- **Document sharing and collaboration**: Public folders don't provide document management features, such as versioning, controlled check-in and check-out functionality, and automatic notifications of content changes.

 ## What are Office 365 Groups?